What are we to make of Western Buddhism? Glenn Wallis argues that in aligning their tradition with

 Wallis' Critique is a bold commentary and analysis of Western Buddhism that runs against the mainstream.
 His central arguments are convincing and should certainly enter into discussions of "mindfulness" practices and adaptions of Buddhism in Western societies.
 This book will challenge the thinking and practice of many readers, make some uncomfortable, but will be a life preserver for others. —Stuart W Smithers, Chair of the Department of Religious Studies, University of Puget Sound, USA

-Incite Seminars: register now for three seminars.
-All at CultureWorks, 1315 Walnut Street in Philadelphia:
+Incite Seminars: register now for two seminars.
+At CultureWorks, 1315 Walnut Street in Philadelphia:

 * "Money and Metaphysics."
 Joshua Ramey.
 January 9, 10am-2pm.